CuriouslyCory/FullStackApp/README.md

 3. MongoDB
 4. Custom file based cacheing
 5. Elasticsearch
+6. MySQL

 Redis has a json module, or I can store serialized json in a standard redis object.
 Memcached is really simple to configure and use, but according to critical evaluation redis is better at everything.
 MongoDB supports native json storage and queries are going to be easier to write for searches, but redis is going to be much faster.
 A custom file based cacheing system is easy and very customizeable, but won't provide the me the mechanisms for searching or the speed of memcached.
 However, a custom search reduces the dependencies and configuration required to stand up this app on another system.
 Elasticsearch would make fulltext searching a breeze, but would be the most complex to set up and configure.
+MySQL is default and built in.

 Portability is a concern for me too.
 How do I create an ecosystem that requires minimal configuration to get running on a new machine.